Patrick-Duvall/streams/README.md

 # Streams

-Streams is a Restful Streaming application, similar to Twitch built based (Steven Girder's React Class)[https://www.udemy.com/course/react-redux/].
+Streams is a Restful Streaming application, similar to Twitch built based on [Steven Girder's React Class](https://www.udemy.com/course/react-redux/).
 Users can login with a client side google Oauth flow and have full crud functionality for a Streams resource.
 The project consists of 3 directories: apis -- a simple json-server mocking a backend, rtmpserver -- a server that creates streams from Open Broadcaster Software(OBS), and client -- the front-end code to be viewed in a web browser.

 ### Learning goals